woolimi/confetti.js/README.md

 The demo uses this function:

-	confetti.start(1200, 50, 150);

-which throws a random number of confetti particles between 50 and 150 for 1200 milliseconds (1.2 seconds).
+	confetti.start(1200, 50, 150); //throws a random number of confetti particles (between 50 and 150) for 1200 milliseconds (1.2 seconds)

 Enjoy!